 Some of my storage suggestions below:

-Colored Pencils/Markers: Store markers in a lidded bin with a handle for easy toting.
-If your child leaves the caps off, store them out of reach to preserve your sanity.
-Crayons and colored pencils fit nicely in an inexpensive plastic pencil box or upright in a coffee can.
+Store markers in a bin or plastic shoe box with a handle – this makes it easy for your child to take them to the coloring area.
+Until your child can care for the markers appropriately, store them out of reach. this is especially true regarding Sharpies and other permanent markers.
+Crayons and colored pencils fit nicely in an inexpensive plastic pencil box or upright in a large peanut butter bottle.

-Paint.
-Keep paint jars and paint palettes together in one large bin.
-Stash a jar or coffee can inside the bin to store paintbrushes.
+Keep bottles of paint and paint palettes together in one large bin.
+Save yogurt containers to use.
+Keep a large plastic peanut butter jar to store paintbrushes.
 Keep a basket of smocks (or old t-shirts) nearby.